OGCJN/Tail-approximations-for-the-Student-t--F--and-Welch-statistics/README.md

 Wolfram Mathematica

 [OST /TST /WELCH /F ]+ComputeKg.nb - compute the exact expression for K<sub>g</sub> for an arbitrary multivariate density g and given sample size(s).
-We include a number of examples, such as evaluation of K<sub>g</sub> for the zero-mean Gaussian case with an arbitrary covariance matrix Σ; the “unequal variances” case for the Student two-sample t− and Welch statistics; and evaluation of K<sub>g</sub>. for the densities considered in the simulation study.
+We include a number of examples, such as evaluation of K<sub>g</sub> for the zero-mean Gaussian case with an arbitrary covariance matrix **Σ**; the “unequal variances” case for the Student two-sample t− and Welch statistics; and evaluation of K<sub>g</sub>. for the densities considered in the simulation study.

 OSTComputeKgIID.nb - veriﬁes the constants in Table 1 for the i.i.d. case of the Student one-sample t−statistic.